4 years ago by CJefferson

 "Old Android versions" does not default to "Some old Android versions".

-an hour ago by jfoster
+4 years ago by jfoster

 It could be much more exact by mentioning the version & date that it was released on.

-an hour ago by dpwm
+4 years ago by dpwm

 The title of the page conveys more information, albeit in more words: